angelomilan/ethereum-guides/GPU-cloud_mining.md

 * You can now connect to your instance using PuTTY's SSH client.

   * Start PuTTY (from the Start menu, click All Programs > PuTTY > PuTTY).
   * In the Category pane, select Session and complete the following fields:
    - In the Host Name box, enter "ubuntu@public_dns_name" .
 Replace public_dns_name with the public DNS for your     instance, which you can view by using the EC2 console (check the Public DNS column; if this column is hidden, click the Show/Hide icon and select Public DNS).
    - Under Connection type, select SSH.
    - Ensure that Port is 22.
 * Now you have to link your session to the private key you previously created
   * In the Category pane, expand Connection, expand SSH, and then select Auth.
   * Click Browse.
   * Select the .ppk file that you generated for your key pair, and then click Open.
   * (Optional) If you plan to start this session again later, you can save the session information for future use.
 Select Session in the Category tree, enter a name for the session in Saved Sessions, and then click Save.
   * Click Open to start the PuTTY session.
 * If this is the first time you have connected to this instance, PuTTY displays a security alert dialog box that asks whether you trust the host you are connecting to.
 * Click Yes.
 A window opens and you are connected to your instance.

 _Note: If you specified a passphrase when you converted your private key to PuTTY's format, you must provide that passphrase when you log in to the instance._

 _Note 2: if these steps don’t work the first time, quit PuTTY and do it again.
 Click [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html) for troubleshooting_

+###Step 6 (Optional) - Stopping or Terminating your instance

+Once you are done with your mining you have two choices:

+1. **Stop** the instance.
+This will shut down the instance, but makes it easy to restart it.
+Amazon AWS does not charge hourly usage for a stopped instance, but does charge for the storage.
+To stop an instance:

+  * In the navigation pane, click Instances, and select the instance.
+  * Click Actions, select Instance State, and then click Stop.
+  * In the confirmation dialog box, click Yes, Stop.
+It can take a few minutes for the instance to stop.
+  * To restart the stopped instance, select the instance, click Actions, select Instance State, and then click Start.
+  * In the confirmation dialog box, click Yes, Start.
+It can take a few minutes for the instance to enter the running state.

+2. **Terminate** the instance.
+This will stop you incurring charges, but you cannot connect to or restart an instance after you've terminated it.
+To terminate an instance:

+  * Open the Amazon EC2 console.
+  * In the navigation pane, click Instances.
+  * Select the instance, click Actions, select Instance State, and then click Terminate.
+  * Click Yes, Terminate when prompted for confirmation.

 ##Part 2 - Installing Ethereum on your instance and start mining